carmenbianca/report-liferay/plan.md

   of Liferay Portal.
 See section \ref{liferay-portal}.

 This sub-goal might be tricky from a legal perspective, though, and remains entirely optional.

-### Automatically check licensing of all inbound third-party code, and flag Legal if a problem is detected
+And it is, as far as this internship is concerned, out-of-scope from a software engineering perspective.

+### Inbound {#goal-inbound}

 All code that enters the project must have its licensing checked.
 More often than not, it will be a contribution authored by an employee, which means that the \gls{inbound} licensing is not a concern.
 If the employee commits code that was authored by somebody else, however, the licensing must be double-checked.

-The method of implementation is not yet certain, and will require research.
-Preliminary research suggests that the code could be verified against a "plagiarism checker" and a decision tree.
-The complexity of such a plagiarism checker is much greater, however, because not only must one check for duplicity, but also for the licensing of the original code.
-The decision tree is as complex as the licensing policy that informs it.
+The method of implementation is not yet certain, and will require research and deliberation.
+Some options are concretely mentioned here to give this goal some more tangibility.
+Preliminary research suggests that incoming libraries could be checked against their declared manifest, or against a public database that holds the licensing information of many packages.
+Alternatively, the code could be verified against a "plagiarism checker" on a snippet level, but this might be too complex and/or resource-intensive.

-To reduce the complexity of the sub-goal into tangible parts, it would be fair to split this sub-goal up into a few more sub-goals:
+To reduce the complexity of this goal into tangible parts, it would be fair to split it up into a few sub-goals:

 - Automatically check whether \gls{inbound} code is first-party or third-party.